 In 1879, a fire started in a coal mine shaft while all the men were down below.
 Extremely frightened for the friends and loved ones, the townsfolk rallied and every bit of salt in the city was dumped into the shaft, saving the men from certain death.

 Dodson’s Opera House was opened in 1893, serving as the cultural center for the town.
-Road shows, vaudeville companies, musical troupes, and home talent productions were held there regularly.
-Later it also showed first run movies.
+Roadshows, vaudeville companies, musical troupes, and home talent productions were held there regularly.
+Later it also showed first-run movies.

 Continuing to thrive during its coal mining years its public square was lined with various businesses often not found in so small a town.
-Unfortunately, many of these first building, constructed of would have been destroyed through the years by fire.
+Unfortunately, many of these first buildings, constructed of wood have been destroyed through the years by fire.
 When they were rebuilt; however, they were constructed of brick.
 The last two frame buildings were destroyed by fire in March 1909.
 Later that year, in October, a larger fire took the businesses of ten men on the west side of the square, even though they were built of brick.
 The fire was thought to have been started by a burglar because the safe of Dr.Riffey’s drug store had been rifled.
 The next year, another fire took out several buildings on the northeast corner of the square, including the Girard House Hotel.

 The first cement highway to raise Illinois out of the mud stage was State Route 4, which passes all the way through Macoupin County from north to south.
 It was built through Girard and Virden Townships in 1921.
 Girard then began to work on its streets, first around the square, which was paved, and the other roads were oiled and rocked.

 1922 was not a good year for Girard as the closing of the Girard Coal Mine dealt a large economic blow to the community.
-Making matters worse was a mining disaster which occurred in December.
+Making matters worse was a mining disaster that occurred in December.
 When gas ignited an explosion of an unused part of the mine, several men were riding through the tunnels to the bottom of the shaft.
 The men in the first car were terribly burned.
 One man would die from his wounds and 16 men were injured.